goyek/goyek/README.md

 See `examples/string-param/main.go` for a full parameter example.

+Tasks cannot be registered with unknown parameters.
+Taskflow will fail execution if there are unused parameters.

 ### Task runner

 You can use [`type Runner`](https://pkg.go.dev/github.com/pellared/taskflow#Runner) to execute a single command.